mvermaes/centos-vmware-tools/README.md

 This procedure installs the open source version of VMware Tools (open-vm-tools) and then compiles and installs the HGFS driver which allows use of VMware's native shared folder support.
 It is specifically for the official CentOS Vagrant boxes published at https://atlas.hashicorp.com/centos.

 ## Known issues
-* Make sure to use Fusion 8.5.4+/Workstation 12.5.4+ which includes a version of the HGFS driver that can compile on CentOS 7.3
+* These steps have only been tested with the versions of VMware and Vagrant mentioned below.

 ## Requirements
-* Current version of VMware Fusion Pro or Workstation Pro.
+* Latest version of VMware Fusion Pro or Workstation Pro.
 Tested on:
   * Fusion Pro 8.5.6
-  * Workstation Pro 12.5.5
+  * Workstation Pro 12.5.6
-* Current version of Vagrant and Vagrant VMware plugin.
-Latest tested:
+* Latest version of Vagrant and Vagrant VMware plugin.
+Tested on:
-  * Vagrant 1.9.4
+  * Vagrant 1.9.5
-  * Vagrant VMware plugin 4.0.18
+  * Vagrant VMware plugin 4.0.19

 ## Host preparation
 * Copy the VMware Tools installer from the VMware application folder to the guest.
 The default locations for the installer are: